PROJECT RETURN MERZ BARN WALL

-Current (2015) Merz Barn interior west wall, featuring to-scale hi definition photograph of the actual Schwitters artwork.
+Current (as of 2015) Merz Barn interior west wall, featuring to-scale hi definition photograph of the actual Schwitters artwork.
 Although a gallant and admirable effort, surely no subsitute for the actual Dada masterpiece integrated back into its intended exhibition setting.
 The important legacy of KS deserves no less.

-*Twitter hashtags #ReturnMerzWall and #ReturnMerzBarnWall created today, please support this important and worthy art cause by using the latter as a focus for an initial steering group and for invoking strategies towards its realization
+*Twitter hashtag #ReturnMerzBarnWall created today, please support this important and worthy art cause by using the latter as a focus for an initial steering group and for invoking strategies towards its realization

 *Points of note validating return of the Schwitters Merz Barn wall